be-part/be-part/README.md

 ## About Me
 Graduate from Northcoders software development bootcamp - 13 week intense course to develop full stack software developer skills.
 Graduate from Lancaster University - Biology with Psychology BSc (Hons)
-PGCE from University of Chester - with QTS, in Primary Education

 ### Credits
 Language Stats: https://github.com/anuraghazra/github-readme-stats